Start with Why by Simon Sinek says that success in business and happiness in life comes from knowing WHY you do WHAT you do.

 And while most successful entrepreneurs fancy themselves as visionaries they’re HOW types.

-Billion dollar companies usually born when a good WHY type meets a good HOW type (example of Walt Disney and Roy).
+Billion dollar companies are usually born when a good WHY type meets a good HOW type (example of Walt Disney and Roy).

 Vision and Mission Statement